Click Here

 An antenna may have to be pointed in a very different direction than you think.
 Even though stations are on the same tower, they may seem to be coming from different directions.

-When we send out an antenna we suggest the viewer try it in their attic first.
+When we sent out antennas to our early adopters we suggested the viewer try them in their attic first.
 We suggest they run a temporary wire through the attic door and try the antenna in several locations usually by setting it on a box or leaning it against something depending on which type of antenna it is.
 We do this because moving an antenna as little as one foot in any direction can make a drastic change in how it picks up signals.

 As I said above, the direction the antenna is pointed makes a big difference also.
-If you move an antenna you need to check which direction has the best reception at the new location.
+If you move an antenna, you need to check which direction has the best reception at the new location.
 Don’t assume it is the same direction as the last antenna location.
 When locating an antenna you must check the reception of all the stations you want to receive.
-When moving or aiming an antenna, have someone watch the antenna pointing screen on your HD receiver while you slowly turn the antenna.
+When moving or aiming an antenna, have someone watch the antenna pointing (signal quality meter) screen on your HD receiver while you slowly turn the antenna.
 Aim for the most stable signal even if it is not the highest one you find.
 Check the reception on all the channels you are trying to receive.

 Don’t use an amplifier too close to a TV station.

 Unfortunately, this means any TV station, not just the one you are trying to receive.
-In general you need to be about 15 miles away from any TV stations.
+In general you need to be about 15 miles away from any TV station.
 Go to WWW.antennaweb.org and you can get a list of all the stations and how far they are from you.

-If you are too close to one TV station and are trying to get another one far away, you may need a “notch filter” to cut down the nearby station.
-Also, many amplifiers are not effective due to a high “noise figure”.
-Don’t use an amplifier with a noise figure higher than 4 to 4.5db.
+Also, many amplifiers are not effective due to a high "noise figure."
+Don’t use an amplifier with a noise figure higher than 4db.
 I have found that amplifiers with a noise figure of 6db or higher actually make DTV reception worse.
+Don’t confuse noise figure with gain.
+Typical gain (amount of amplification) is 12 to 20dB.
+If an amplifier claims 30 to 60 dB of gain, don’t buy it.
 Usually more antenna is much better than more amplifier.

-There is no simple one-size-fits-all answer for what antenna to use.
+There is no simple, one-size-fits-all answer for what antenna to use.

 Email questions to DTVquestions@wral.com.